NHSDigital/electronic-prescription-service-api/packages/tool/README.md

 ## Local development

-To spin up client and have changes automatically update the site run :
+To spin up client and have changes automatically update the site run:

 ```
 cd site/client